-He might also use a test such as underwater weighing or bioelectrical impedance that actually measures body fat.
+He might also use a test such as underwater weighing or bioelectrical impedance that actually measures body composition.
 Sometimes the doctor may measure the distance around a person's waist as another potential indicator of whether she is at a higher risk for certain diseases, as carrying too much weight around the waist increases the risk for some conditions.

-- Nemours TeensHealth: What's the Right Weight for My Height?
+- TeensHealth From Nemours: "What's the Right Weight for My Height?"

-- Centers for Disease Control and Prevention: Data Table of Weight-for-Age Charts
+- Centers for Disease Control and Prevention: "Data Table of Weight-for-Age Charts"

-- Centers for Disease Control and Prevention: Body Mass Index: Considerations for Practitioners
+- Centers for Disease Control and Prevention: "Body Mass Index: Considerations for Practitioners"

-- Centers for Disease Control and Prevention: About Child & Teen BMI
+- Centers for Disease Control and Prevention: "About Child and Teen BMI"

-- Centers for Disease Control and Prevention: 2 to 20 Years: Girls Body Mass Index-for-Age Percentiles
+- Centers for Disease Control and Prevention: "2 to 20 Years: Girls Body Mass Index-for-Age Percentiles"

-- Centers for Disease Control and Prevention: 2 to 20 Years: Girls Stature-for-Age and Weight-for-Age Percentiles
+- Centers for Disease Control and Prevention: "2 to 20 Years: Girls Stature-for-Age and Weight-for-Age Percentiles"